 The IoP is holding a "Taking Control of your Career as a Female Physicist" event on Wednesday 9 November, 2016, 10am – 4.30pm

 Women's Day Celebration, 10th March 2016, School of Physics and Astronomy QMUL.
-We organised an inspirational speakers for a hour-long seminar, attended by about 25 people ranging from undergraduates to the head of School.
+We organised an event with several inspirational speakers, attended by about 25 people ranging from undergraduates to the head of School.

 Women in Physics Day, 9th March 2015, University of Portsmouth: Graduate students can sign up via this link and JUNO will cover any travel expenses.